paulcrowski/tempreture-API/README.md

-# tempreture-API
-tempreture in Warsaw, API openweather
+AJAX to check temperature in Warsaw